Ngozi89/home_furnishing/README.md

 Home Furnishing is a database-backed Django app for E-commerce shop.
 The website is created with Design Thinking and Agile approch putting myself in users position.
 User story was created as a guideline in adding the website functionality

-The website provides all the essential features, such as creating a personal account, searching and filtering products, the ability to add, update and delete product, selecting product to add to shopping bag, checkout, payment, email confirmation.
+The website provides all the essential features, such as creating a personal account, searching and filtering products, the ability to add, update and delete product, selecting product to add to shopping bag, checkout, payment, email confirmation, signing up for newletters

 The website was developed as a Milestone Project#5 for the Code Institute's Full Stack Developer course.